Updated 2nd June 2020

 If you are aware of how a traditional advertising campaigns work, you will find that the introductory concept is very similar to that.

+Similarly, a strategy statement is designed when writing an introduction.
 Use a mix of key terms and the core message of your article to compile an introduction in either an entertaining, emotional or thrilling tone.

 Followed by the post opening, the first line of your paragraph gives a summary of what your paragraph would be about.
 To be more precise, you have to highlight the “point” in the beginning of your paragraph.